Seattle fourth graders get their Every Kid Outdoors passes. Credit: Auriza Ugalino

 In 2019, the program was renewed under a different name — Every Kid Outdoors — but it’s essentially the same pass.

 A bunch of agencies sponsor the pass, so you not only get free entry into famous national parks such as Yellowstone and Yosemite, but also to national monuments, historic sites, national seashores, national wildlife refuges and national forests.
 More than 2,000 sites total are included.

-The pass covers entrance fees, standard amenity fees, and day-use fees for a driver and passengers in a personal vehicle at per-vehicle areas, or up to four adults at places that admit on a per-person basis (children ages 15 and younger are admitted free to public lands).
-Note the pass does not include things like camping fees.
+The pass covers entrance fees, standard amenity fees, and day-use fees for a driver and passengers in a personal vehicle at per-vehicle areas, or up to three adults at places that admit on a per-person basis (children ages 15 and younger are admitted free to public lands).
+Note the pass does not include things such as camping fees.